CMSgov/beneficiary-fhir-data/README.md

 This application has the following configuration parameters:

 * `bbfhir.db.url`: The JDBC URL of the database to use.
-Supports HSQL, Derby, and PostgreSQL.
+Supports HSQL and PostgreSQL.
 Samples:
     * `jdbc:hsqldb:mem:test`
-    * `jdbc:derby:directory:target/jpaserver_derby_files;create=true`
     * `jdbc:postgresql://example.com:5432/fhir`
 * `bbfhir.db.username`: The JDBC username to use with the database.
 * `bbfhir.db.password`: The JDBC password to use with the database.